 - Overwatering dilutes sodium levels, resulting in headaches, cramps, fatigue, or worse.

-- To prevent low sodium, drink to thirst and consume 5 to 7 grams of sodium per day.
+- To prevent low sodium, drink to thirst and consume 4–6 grams of sodium per day as a baseline.

 - Sugar can help you absorb sodium and fluids, but it’s not essential for hydration.

 - To meet your potassium and magnesium needs, eat a plant-rich diet.